-Some of the best poker sites online in 2021 have taken the world by storm.
+Some of the best poker sites online in 2023 have taken the world by storm.
 Today you can log onto any number of sites and enjoy a rousing hand of poker with real people through live games, video poker, and beyond.
 The options are endless.

 With the help of the internet and modern technology, we can enjoy a great game of poker from just about anywhere in the world when the mood strikes.
 As such, there are some great online poker bonuses to take advantage of from some of the top poker sites in 2023 on the internet.
-Bonuses are a great way to make the most of your depositing habits, playtime and increase your chances to win even bigger than you have before.
+Bonuses are a great way to make the most of your depositing habits and playtime and increase your chances to win even bigger than before.